hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

  * You need some additional thread-safe method of detecting liveness of the thread.

-It should be clear that a full solution to this problem-case becomes quite complex, especially when we begin to take into account the possibility of multiple calls to the blocking API rather than just one.
-Spawning threads isn't exactly cheap either so if performance is necessary, even more complexity is needed.
+This is quite a complex use-case, especially when we begin to take into account the possibility of multiple calls to the blocking API rather than just one.

-Pragmatism dictates that this solution can make sense, because it is often the case that one is using pre-established libraries with pre-established blocking semantics, and we have little choice to work around what is given by upstream.
+Spawning threads isn't exactly cheap either so if performance is necessary, even more complexity is needed (e.g. maintaining a long-lived API thread or a thread-pool of sorts).

-However, therein lies the issue: This is something that - whilst a pragmatic stop-gap - is better resolved by maneuvering such that a non-blocking alternative of some variety is offered in the upstream API.
-This is little more than a hack working around an _API bug_.
+This solution can make sense in aid of pragmatism.
+When you are using pre-established libraries with fixed semantics, you may have little choice to work around what is given by upstream.
+Therein lies the issue: This is something which is better resolved by maneuvering such that a non-blocking alternative of some variety is offered in the upstream API instead of attempting to work around an _API bug_.
 Sometimes fixing/replacing upstream is simply a more sensible long-term solution.
-As such, despite this being a justifiable usage of detach, it's still not really something worth _recommending_ in my eyes.
+Despite this being a justifiable usage of detach, it's still not really something worth _recommending_ in my eyes.

 ## Problems With Detach